openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 ℹ ️You now need to create a GitLab personal access token with `api` scope ℹ ️Go to this URL to generate one https://gitlab.com/-/profile/personal_access_tokens, see https://is.gd/rOEo9B for documentation
 ?
 Please enter the GitLab access token:  ************************** ?
-Please enter your GitLab API URL::  https://gitlab.com ✓ Webhook has been created on your repository
+Please enter your GitLab API URL:  https://gitlab.com ✓ Webhook has been created on your repository
 🔑 Webhook Secret repositories-project has been created in the project-pipelines namespace.
 🔑 Repository CR repositories-project has been updated with webhook secret in the project-pipelines namespace